matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 Just like geth, we will use binary search.
 However, there will be some notable differences in gas estimation from the behavior of geth:

 - Unlike geth, it is impossible to track out of gas errors on zkSync Era.
-The main reason is that the “actual” execution will happen inside the DefaultAccount system contract and due to the 63/64 rule when a high number of gas is provided, the call to the `execute` method of the DefaultAccount will NOT fail even though the subcall to the `transaction.to` contract did fail with an out of gas error.
+The main reason is that the “actual” execution will happen inside the DefaultAccount system contract and due to the 63/64 rule when a high number of gas is provided, the call to the `execute` method of the DefaultAccount will NOT fail due to out of gas even though the subcall to the `transaction.to` contract did fail with an out of gas error.

 That means that while geth can distinguish between “empty error” and “out of gas”, we can’t.
 If during gas estimation we fail to find the necessary `gasLimit`, will return the following error _“can not estimate gas: the transaction either fails or requires more gas than allowed”_.